-How to register a group of companies, company divisions, joint business ventures and business units for VAT and what to do if they are changed after registration.
+How to register a group of companies, company divisions, joint business ventures and business units for VAT and what to do if they change after registration.

-It is the ‘person’, not the business, who is registered for VAT.
-A person can be either an individual or a legal person or entity and each VAT registration covers all the business activities of the registered person.
+It’s the ‘person’, not the business, who is registered for VAT.
+A person can be an individual, a legal person or a legal entity.
+Each VAT registration covers all the business activities of the registered person.